MatthewMarmalade/e-prelude/docs/index.md

 # Edinburgh Prelude
+## NOTE
 This is where students will be able to go to download and install the alternative Haskell Prelude for use by default.
+It is a **skeleton** only and is not intended for use until this note is removed. - 5 Feb 2021

 ### Stack [Installation/Home](https://docs.haskellstack.org/en/stable/README/) (UNTESTED)